Claude MCP integration

 What is Model Context Protocol (MCP)?

 MCP is a standardized protocol that allows AI assistants like Claude to securely access structured data from other applications.
-When you integrate Alloy with Claude Desktop via MCP, Claude can use Alloy session links to retrieve the context behind a prototype or dev session.
+When you integrate Alloy with Claude via MCP, Claude can use Alloy session links to retrieve the context behind a session.

 With the Alloy MCP integration, Claude can:

-3. Inspect code context: Claude can list session files and retrieve file content, including before-and-after diffs for dev sessions.
+- Inspect code context: Claude can list session files and retrieve file content, including before-and-after diffs where available.

-Claude Desktop connects to Alloy over OAuth.
-You do not need to create an MCP key or paste secrets into your Claude config.
+Claude connects to Alloy over OAuth.
+You do not need to create an MCP key or edit Claude's local config file.

 2. Authorize Alloy

-2. Authorize Claude Desktop to access your Alloy workspace.
+- Authorize Claude to access your Alloy workspace.

-3. Return to Claude Desktop and continue your conversation.
+- Return to Claude and start a new conversation.

 Once authorized, Claude will have secure access to Alloy session context for your workspace.